+Planned Activities

-Planned Activities Family Harvest Farm (FHF) is addressing food insecurity, a barrier to a healthy and well-nourished lifestyle for the surrounding neighborhoods.
+Family Harvest Farm (FHF) is addressing food insecurity, a barrier to a healthy and well-nourished lifestyle for the surrounding neighborhoods.
 The surrounding neighborhoods have been identified as low/moderate income and without food security or access to a supermarket by the USDA and USA Census.

-1 - FHF will increase food security in the local community through distributing fresh produce for free at the FHF farm stand to 600 residents.
-By distributing nutrient-dense produce to the local community, residents will have increased access to this produce, understand more deeply where produce comes from, connect to farmers and agriculture systems, and build a connection to food they are eating.
-FHF does this by: - Distributing free fresh organic produce to 600 local community members through FHF farm stand twice monthly.
-This effort of harvesting and distributing produce is managed by the Farm Manager. - Maintaining current farm operations and expanding production.
-This effort is managed by the Farm Manager.
-2 - As well as serving the direct neighborhood by creating access to fresh organic produce, FHF provides an opportunity for the community to engage in workshops, volunteer days, environmental education, and plant and produce distribution for the larger community.
-1,170 in-person visits and 1,300 outreach touches with school groups and the community at large will reflect residents receiving benefit from community programming at the farm.
-FHF does this by: Donating 5 loads of produce to community kitchens who feed residents spanning the county - Distributing FHF produce to apprentices, volunteers, schools, and community kitchens such as Loaves and Fishes. -Hosting 10 volunteer days with a focus in promoting to the local neighborhoods - Hosting 2 family-friendly educational workshops that encourage healthy living, clean water and air, healthy food and eating, growing food and more with a focus in promoting to the local neighborhoods 3 Project Name 2022-2023 Healthy Hearts Institute Community Garden Target Area City of Pittsburg Goals Supported CD-1: General Public Services Needs Addressed Non-Housing Community Development 1 1
+- 1 FHF will increase food security in the local community through distributing fresh produce for free at the FHF farm stand to 600 and more residents annually.
+By distributing nutrient-dense produce to the local community, residents will have increased access to this produce, understand more deeply where produce comes from, connect to farmers and agriculture systems, and build a connection to food they are eating. - 2.
+Distribute free fresh organic produce to 600 local community members through FHF farm stand twice monthly.
+This effort of harvesting and distributing produce is managed by the Farm Manager. - 3.
+Will address food insecurity, a barrier to a healthy and well-nourished lifestyle for the neighborhoods surrounding FHF.
+The surrounding neighborhoods of FHF or census tracts 06013314102 and 06013311000 are within the Low/Moderate Income Status according to 2010 census data found on policymap.com.
+As of 2019 both census tracts surrounding the farm are in high risk of food insecurity-'low-income census tracts where a significant number or share of residents is more than 1⁄2-1 mile (urban) or 10 miles (rural) from the nearest supermarket" (Food Access Research Atlas, ers.usda.gov). - 4.
+Continue to distribute produce at the FHF farm stand at 1300 Power Avenue.
+Produce such as corn, squash, tomatoes, watermelons, potatoes, flowers and more labeled with a sign "free veggies" will be at the stand.
+FHF is expecting over 30 guests to avail themselves of this service regularly. - 5.
+In addition to serving the direct neighborhood by creating access to fresh organic produce, FHF will provide an opportunity for the community to engage in workshops, volunteer days, environmental education, and plant and produce distribution for the larger community.
+Over 1,100 in-person visits and 1,300 outreach touches with school groups and the community at large is expected at these events.
+FHF will: